 2003 – 2006: The revolution

-With the safety of both horse and handler ensured, interest levels peaked as vets worldwide became increasingly able to see a wide range of previously unknown pathologies.
+With the safety of both horse and handler ensured, interest levels peaked as vets around the world became increasingly able to see a wide range of previously unknown pathologies.
 The revolution in lameness diagnostics had begun!
 Intense R&D development brought improvements to the original scanner and a major upgrade program and rebranding to our EQ2 system followed in 2006.
-Safe, fast and accurate equine MRI was rapidly becoming the gold standard in lameness diagnosis around the globe.
+Safe, fast and accurate equine MRI was rapidly becoming the global gold standard in lameness diagnosis.

 The power of education

-Our first European Clinical User Meeting was held in Chamonix, France in 2008.
+Our first European Clinical User Meeting was held in Chamonix, France in 2009.
 Industry experts delivered invaluable insights, attendees brainstormed with us and each other, both in the classroom and on the ski slopes; it was an instant success.
 Chamonix continues to be a key date in our calendar, providing an opportunity for the company to learn from its customers and vice versa.
-Aware that the value of education and peer to peer learning cannot be underestimated, we continue this today with our EdYoucate Programme, webinars, case studies and other invaluable resources available to our Hallmarq Community.
+Aware that the value of education and peer to peer learning cannot be underestimated, we continue this today with webinars, case studies and other invaluable resources available exclusively to our Hallmarq Community.

 2012: Branching out